CAAPIM/apim-charts/charts/portal/README.md

 - Upgrade to 2.3.19 is only supported from 2.3.12 chart version in compliance with the Portal version compatibility requirements.
 - Added seaweedfs as s3 storage for analytics data
   - This resolves a race condition that occurs on slower hardware where apim/ingress starts before other dependent services are ready.
-  - This is ***enabled by default*** via `global.deepStorage.seaweedfs: true`.
+  - This is ***enabled by default*** when analytics is enabled (`portal.analytics.enabled: true`)
-    - This is automatically deployed when you install the Chart.
+    - This is automatically deployed when you install the Chart with analytics enabled
+    - SeaweedFS is ONLY required for analytics, not for intelligence
+    - To disable SeaweedFS, disable analytics:
     ```
-    global:
-      deepStorage:
+    portal:
+      analytics:
-        seaweedfs: false
+        enabled: false
     ```
     - If you are upgrading from previous version and want to copy analytics data from minio to seaweedfs, set seaweedfs.migrateData to true.
       - A Helm install will ***NOT*** data migration.